mendesfsweden/MilestoneProject4/README.md

 note: in order to make a purchase, users have to be registered and logged in.

 "As a user, I would like to, ___________"
-(all the following item have been succefully implemented)
+ (all the following items have been succefully implemented)

 - view the website from any device (mobile, desktop, tablet)
 - be able to see a list of all products as a non registered user as well as detailed information about each one.